Can foreigners buy property in the USA? The simple answer is yes, foreigners can indeed purchase real estate in the United States.

 Under this route, borrowers report their documented income and allow the lenders to compute their DTI.
 To qualify for full documentation, the borrowers must provide:

-• Foreign equivalent of U.S. tax returns, W2s and paystubs
+Foreign equivalent of U.S. tax returns, W2s, and paystubs

-• Bank statements
+- Bank statements

-• Foreign and/or U.S. credit report
+- Foreign and/or U.S. credit report

-Full documentation carries the least risk for the lenders; thus, foreign nationals who take this path typically enjoy the best rates and terms.
+- Full documentation carries the least risk for the lenders; thus, foreign nationals who take this path typically enjoy the best rates and terms.

 Alternative documentation (non-traditional mortgage from an alternative lender)

-There are also alternative mortgage programs for non-U.S. citizens, who for one reason or another, cannot comply with the traditional requirements needed for the full documentation programs.
+There are also alternative mortgage programs for non-U.S. citizens who, for one reason or another, cannot comply with the traditional requirements needed for the full documentation programs.

-These include self-employed individuals who write off a lot of expenses and show low income in their tax returns.
+These include self-employed individuals who write off a lot of expenses and show low income on their tax returns.
 Instead of tax returns, the borrower has the option of providing an accountant or CPA letter (if self-employed) or a letter from their employer (if employed).
-Learn more about these innovative self-employed mortgage mortgage options.
+Learn more about these innovative self-employed mortgage options.

 For high-net-worth foreign nationals, they can qualify for a loan under the asset depletion program, where the lender computes the borrower’s income stream based on the amount of assets declared.
 This program and other types of high-net-worth mortgage solutions understand the complex financial situations of foreign nationals who have unstable, fluctuating income streams and who are asset-rich but cash-poor.